 You must email a digital 2 x 2 inch color photograph, such as the head shot that is used for a passport or drivers license in jpeg format to: firstname.lastname@example.org.

 Please email your 2 x 2 inch color passport photo by Friday, May 4, 2018.

 Scholars who travel by bus, train, or airplane are eligible for travel assistance, based on need.
 This is available on a case by case basis.
 The program travel agent, who will arrange your transportation, must arrange all travel.
 You will hear from the travel agent by e-mail shortly, and you must comply with his/her directions.
 Travel assistance is available up to $200 for those who fly.
 The program will pay tickets that cost $200 or less.
 If your ticket costs more than $200, the program will purchase the ticket; however, you must pay the balance by check or through a deduction from your last stipend payment.
 Airline or train travel purchased on your own will not be reimbursed.

-Automobile: Please plan to arrive at the Keohane Quad, 4E Residence Hall located on the West Campus of Duke University, June 10, between 9:00 a.m. and 12:00 p.m.
+Automobile: Please plan to arrive at the Keohane Quad, 4E Residence Hall located on the West Campus of Duke University, on Saturday June 9, 2018 between 9:00 a.m. and 12:00 p.m.
+You should plan to leave the dormitory by noon on Saturday, July 21, 2018.
 Driving directions appear on the Travel Page of this site.
 You can also download a map of the campus and driving directions at:

 We discourage anyone from keeping a car for the six weeks of the program.
 Parking is limited, and you will be responsible for purchasing a permit when you arrive.